Filocafé

 - The myth of Prometheus: Interpreting the " mytho " from the " logos "

-We will use the version of the myth of Prometheus presented by Plato in his dialogue " Protagoras ", and we will be able to reflect on the enormous capacity of suggestion that mythical wisdom has, in this case, regarding the origin of humanity with its specific attributes of technical and political knowledge.
-We will also be able to consider other versions of the myth, such as the classical tragedy of Aeschylus " Prometheus Bound ", or the quasi-burlesque version of Lucian in his dialogue " Prometheus in the Caucasus ".
+We will use Plato's version of the Prometheus myth presented in his dialogue " Protagoras ," and we will be able to reflect on the enormous suggestive power of mythical wisdom, in this case, regarding the origin of humanity with its specific attributes of technical and political knowledge.
+We will also be able to consider other versions of the myth, such as Aeschylus' classical tragedy " Prometheus Bound ," or Lucian's quasi-burlesque version in his dialogue " Prometheus in the Caucasus ."

 Course topics 2023-2024